MIT-Tab/mittab-deploy/README.md

 # Deployment

-Deployments are coordinated through the "releases" feature on github.
-Every release will send a hook to the application that updates it.
+Deployments are configured via GitHub webooks.
+Every commit to master re-deploys the application